MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/object-expression/$setField.md

   ms.date: 1/01/2024
 ---

-# setField (as object expression operator)
+# $setField as object expression operator

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$setField` operator is used to add, update, or remove fields in embedded documents.
-This operator allows for precise manipulation of document fields, making it useful for tasks such as updating nested fields, restructuring documents, or even removing fields entirely.
+This operator allows for precise manipulation of document fields.
+This makes it useful for tasks such as updating nested fields, restructuring documents, or even removing fields entirely.

 ## Syntax